 In this post, we outline the safest and most interesting places to anchore around Hook Island.

-This spectacular inlet on the southern side of Hook Island is sheltered from almost all sides by the towering steep hills of Hook Island - you will be almost guaranteed a perfect night’s sleep here!
-When you’re not paddle boarding or kayaking over the glassy waters, take the short hike up to the Aboriginal Caves where you can see ancient cave paintings.
+Nara Inlet is spectacular.
+Located on the southern side of Hook Island, it’s sheltered from almost all winds thanks to the depth of the inlet which is surrounded with towering hills.
+When you’re not paddle boarding or kayaking over the glassy waters, take the short hike up to the Ngaro cultural site where you can see ancient cave paintings.
 If it’s rained recently you may also spot some waterfalls and creeks flowing towards the very end of the inlet.

-Situated right next door to Nara Inlet, Macona Inlet is similarly protected from most sides and offers a comfortable sheltered anchorage, a good alternative if the popular Nara Inlet is busy.
-There are a number of sand beaches to explore via tender or kayaks.
-When entering this anchorage be sure to keep to your port side to avoid Proud Rock by the entrance.
+Situated right next door to Nara Inlet, Macona Inlet is similarly protected from most sides and offers a comfortable sheltered anchorage.
+It can be a great alternative anchorage if popular Nara Inlet is busy.
+There are several sand beaches to explore via tender or kayaks.
+When heading into Macona, keep to the port side to avoid Proud Rock sitting by the entrance.

-Stonehaven is located on the eastern side of Hook Island.
-Boasting a sprawling bay and surrounded by the hills of Hook Island, this anchorage is surrounded by extensive fringing reefs offering great snorkelling and marine life.
-Look out for the resident turtle who frequently visits vessels, but please don’t feed him!
-Take care when travelling through here, and use the moorings available to avoid damaging coral.
+Stonehaven often gets a mention as one of our charterers favourite anchorages in the Whitsundays.
+Located on the eastern side of Hook Island and boasting a sprawling bay, this anchorage is surrounded by extensive fringing reefs offering great snorkelling.
+Look out for the resident turtle who frequently visits vessels, but please don’t feed him.
+If you want to settle in for a sunset, Stonehaven is the spot!

 Diving and snorkelling are extremely popular at Butterfly Bay and it’s often referred to as a local favourite.
 Found on the northern side of Hook Island, it’s a protected spot where you can pick up one of the free public moorings.
 The bay is home to a vast array of marine and bird life which is accessible from the beach or off your boat.